pottekkat/personal-website/content/posts/canary-in-kubernetes.md

     relative: false
 ---

-_This article is a part of the series "[Hands-On With Apache APISIX Ingress](/series/hands-on-with-apache-apisix-ingress/)"._

 A canary release is a process of rolling out a new version of software to a small subset of users before making it generally available.
 Canary releases can help in testing and controlling new releases and rolling back if there are any issues.

 A simple canary release looks like this: